-We will discuss these during our state and local meetings and also discuss key provisions of the pitching rules at that time.
-Of special note is the NFHS 2022 POE concerning the requirement for the pitcher to take a position in contact with the pitching plate and then simulate taking a signal from the catcher prior to bringing the hands together.
+Of special note is the NFHS 2022 POE, which we will repeat for 2023, concerning the requirement for the pitcher to take a position in contact with the pitching plate and then simulate taking a signal from the catcher prior to bringing the hands together.
 This allows the batter to prepare for the start of the pitch.
 If the pitcher does not pause after stepping onto the pitcher's plate to simulate taking a signal from the catcher prior to bring their hands together, an illegal pitch needs to be called.